 Sexual harassment in any form will not be tolerated at Irving.
 Verbal comments and visual forms of harassment are as unacceptable as the more obvious physical acts such as pinching or touching.
-Pulling another student's pants down is considered harassment and students will be suspended for this type of behavior.
+Pulling another student's pants down is considered sexual harassment and students may be suspended from school for this type of behavior.
 Students who engage in sexual harassment may be suspended from school.